 What is Strategic Information?

-A strategy is otherwise defined as a plan or decision made to accomplish a long-term aim.
-So the strategic information deals with the set-ups and plans made in an organization to achieve success or growth in future.
+A strategy is defined as a plan or decision to accomplish a long-term aim.
+So strategic information deals with the set-ups and plans made in an organization to achieve success or growth in future.

-The concept of Strategic Information System (SIS) was originally introduced by Dr. Charles Wiseman, President of a Consultancy named “Competitive Applications”, in 1982-83.
+The Strategic Information System (SIS) concept was originally introduced by Dr Charles Wiseman, President of a Consultancy named “Competitive Applications” in 1982-83.

-A strategy require a lot of time and effort for its making and execution.
-These might deal with everything from getting promoted, to establishing a strong relationship with the audience.
+A strategy requires a lot of time and effort for its making and execution.
+These might deal with everything from getting promoted to establishing a strong relationship with the audience.

 But to mention, strategies could not function without effective tactics.
 There are mainly five components of a strategy, i.e., Plan, Ploy, Pattern, Position and Perspective.

-These components need to work at par with each other for the achievement of the required goal.
+These components must work at par to achieve the required goal.
 Challenges faced in strategic information systems sometimes reveal the internal issues in an organization.

 The tasks may become more complex and may require extremely good leadership and management to make the strategies successful.